 Easily the most popular day trip from Bogota, Zipaquira is a lovely small colonial town home to a salt cathedral which was actually created out of an old salt mine and it’s located 200 meters below ground. it’s honestly an incredible place to visit.
 The Cathedral was first opened in 1995 and can fit up to 8400 visitors.

 PRACTICAL INFORMATION: Zipaquira is located 50 km north of Bogota.
 To get there, you will need to hop on a combination of buses.
-For a more hassle free way, join a guided tour such as this one or this one.
+For a more hassle free way, join a guided tour such as this one.

 Another cool place to visit which is not far from Bogota is La Laguna de Guatavita, 18 km out of Guatavita.
 This lake is actually sacred for the Muisca indigenous people, and thought to be the place where the El Dorado legend originated from.
 Most tours that go to La Guavita also include a stop at the Museo del Oro in Bogota – which has lots of artefacts coming from this region.